-For those seeking a vacation destination slightly off the beaten path, check out Pierre Oahe dam.
-This sleepy little town in South Dakota gives you access to one of the most impressive engineering marvels – the Oahe Dam.
+For those seeking a vacation destination slightly off the beaten path, check out Pierre Oahe Dam.
+This sleepy town in South Dakota gives you access to one of the most impressive engineering marvels – the Oahe Dam.

 Opened in 1962, this massive dam symbolizes American ingenuity and engineering prowess.
 It is located along the Missouri River, a few miles north of Pierre, in the Hughes/Stanley counties.
-And, it is the source of Lake Oahe, one of the largest artificial reservoirs in the US.
+It is the source of Lake Oahe, one of the largest artificial reservoirs in the US.

 The lake stretches 231 miles and is 245 feet high.
 Also, besides providing electrical power for area residents, it is a source of drinking water through two massive treatment plants.
 The reservoir offers hours of outdoor fun that you cannot afford to miss.